Community Partner Grants

 Building Community through Grants

 The Community Partners Program is a beneficiary program open to non-profit organizations in the Bay Area.
-San Francisco Pride has been able to grant nearly $2.3 million dollars since 1997 to our beneficiaries thanks to beverage purchases and donations made at our event gates.
+San Francisco Pride has been able to grant over $2.4 million dollars since 1997 to our beneficiaries thanks to beverage purchases and donations made at our event gates.
 Community organizations provide Pride with volunteers the weekend of the event, and, in return, Pride awards the organizations with a grant based on agreements appropriate for the areas in which volunteers are provided, be it donations or beverage booths.

 San Francisco Pride's Community Partners Program is one of the many ways in which Pride is working to strengthen our communities.
 By partnering with community organizations, San Francisco Pride is building a strong future for the event while simultaneously investing in our community.